Sec.5 - Road & Drainage Design Standards

-- Streetlight supports are not permitted in locations that would obstruct sight distances.
+- Streetlight supports are not permitted in locations where they would obstruct sight distances.

 - Target positions to traffic flow should be avoided if possible.
 The number of streetlight supports should be kept to a practical minimum.

-- The placement of streetlights includes all related appurtenances.
+- For purposes of placement, a streetlight includes all related appurtenances.

 - All streetlight supports shall be equipped with breakaway devices, typically classified as frangible bases, slip bases, or frangible couplings, which meet the current requirements of the AASHTO Standard Specifications for Structural Supports for Highway Signs, Luminaires and Traffic Signals.

-- Trees are allowed in the road right-of-way of subdivision developments with the exception of those areas illustrated in Figures 32 and 33 located in the Appendix.
+- Trees are allowed in the road right-of-ways of subdivision developments with the exception of those areas illustrated in the Appendix.
 Such trees shall be located outside the clear zone as defined by the current AASHTO Roadside Design Guide.

 - Non-deciduous plantings are prohibited within the right-of-way.
-One deciduous tree is permitted per cul-de-sac island.
-Deciduous trees are allowed within boulevard islands when sufficient sight distances are ensured.
+Deciduous trees are allowed within cul-de-sac islands when sufficient sight distances are ensured.